History of the Labour Party (UK): Jeremy Corbyn

 On 18 April 2017, the Prime Minister Theresa May announced she would seek an unexpected snap election on 8 June 2017.
 Corbyn said he welcomed May's proposal and said his party would support the government's move in the parliamentary vote announced for 19 April.
 The necessary super-majority of two-thirds was achieved when 522 of the 650 Members of Parliament voted in support.
 Some of the opinion polls had shown a 20-point Conservative lead over Labour before the election was called, but this lead had narrowed by the day of the 2017 general election, which resulted in a hung parliament.
 Despite remaining in opposition for its third election in a row, Labour at 40.0% won its greatest share of the vote since 2001, made a net gain of 30 seats to reach 262 total MPs, and achieved the biggest percentage-point increase in its vote share in a single general election since 1945.
 Immediately following the election party membership rose by 35,000.

 Following the large increase in party membership with Corbyn becoming leader, membership fees became the largest component of party income, overtaking trade unions donations which had previously been of most financial importance.
 This increase made Labour the most financially well-off British political party in 2017.
 This large membership also in 2018 ensured that the NEC was firmly under pro-Corbyn control, when all nine constituency members were elected from the pro-Corbyn slate; previously such control had not been entirely secure.

-Within 10 days of 2019 general election's campaign beginning, Labour reached over £1 million in small donations and a small rise in membership.
-In the first two days of the campaign, the party raised almost as much as it did in the first fortnight of the 2017 election campaign.
-On 12 November, the Party's website was hit by a cyber-attack, believed initially by security officials to be from a "non-state actor".
+Parliamentary candidates selected in this period were more likely to be aligned with the Labour Party's 'progressive' faction.

-On 18 December, former Prime Minister Tony Blair accused current Labour Party Leader Jeremy Corbyn of not having a clear position on Brexit unlike his Conservative opponent Boris Johnson who supported withdrawal from the European Union and the Liberal Democrats that were strictly pro-European, thus dividing voters who supported Remain in the 2016 referendum while the Brexit Party under Nigel Farage did not do the same with Vote Leave, ending up without seats in the House of Commons despite achieving a decisive victory in the United Kingdom elections for the European Parliament.
+In the 2019 general election, Labour's vote share fell to 32%, leading to a net loss of 60 seats and leaving it with 202, its fewest since 1935.
+Corbyn subsequently announced he would not lead Labour into the next election.
+On 18 December, Blair accused Corbyn of not having a clear position on Brexit unlike his Conservative opponent Boris Johnson who supported withdrawal from the European Union and the Liberal Democrats that were strictly pro-European, thus dividing voters who supported Remain in the 2016 referendum while the Brexit Party under Nigel Farage did not do the same with Vote Leave, ending up without seats in the House of Commons despite achieving a decisive victory in the United Kingdom elections for the European Parliament.